renpy/renpy/sphinx/source/gui.rst

 .. var:: gui.confirm_frame_borders = Borders(60, 60, 60, 60)

-    The borders applied to the fame used in the confirm screen.
+    The borders applied to the frame used in the confirm screen.

 .. var:: gui.frame_tile = True